 Recom mendation Recommendation Status Timing #123.
-Develop a five-year rolling parkland capital plan that incorporates the latest ILMP provisions through new and renovated parks.
-Urban Design (Development Services) and Parks, Horticulture & Forestry (Community & Fire Services) will jointly develop the framework for the rolling plan in 2019, including an annual review on plan progress and adherence to the approved provisions.
+Develop a five-year rolling parkland capital plan that incorporates the latest ILMP provisions through new and renovated parks, as well as innovative park amenities (e.g., accessibility features, adventure play).
+Urban Design (Development Services) and Parks, Horticulture & Forestry (Community & Fire Services) will jointly develop the framework for the rolling plan in 2019, including an annual review on plan progress and adherence to the approved provisions and timelines for completion.
+Undertake a variety of options to accelerate park completion to align with subdivision completion.
 New 2019 (framework) - Ongoing #124.
-Conduct feasibility studies, business plans, site assessments and/or public engagement prior to developing or expanding major parks, recreation, arts & culture and library facilities to ensure that projects are aligned with community needs, facility capacities, partnership opportunities and financial capabilities.
+Conduct feasibility studies , business plans , site assessments and/or public engagement prior to developing or expanding major parks, recreation, arts & culture and library facilities to ensure that projects are aligned with community needs, facility capacities, partnership opportunities and financial capabilities.
 New Ongoing #125.
 Review City policies that address community access to facilities, including active parks (e.g., allocation, user fees, affiliation, etc.) on a regular basis, ideally not exceeding four years.
 New 2022 #126.
-Consider the ILMP in tandem with the City's Official Plan policies relating to community infrastructure, parks and open space system, arts and culture, environmental systems, urban design and other related topics.
+Ensure the ILMP is a core component of the required Community Benefit Charges strategy and by- law and consider the ILMP in tandem with the City's Official Plan policies relating to community infrastructure, parks and open space system, arts and culture, environmental systems, urban design and other related topics.
 New Ongoing #127.
-Develop and utilize a formal partnership framework to evaluate capital proposals from community organizations, with consideration given to the City's ten-year capital forecast and the City's capacity to participate in such projects.
+Develop and utilize a formal partnership framework to seek and evaluate capital proposals from community organizations, with consideration given to the City's ten-year capital forecast and the City's capacity to participate in such projects.
 New 2021 (develop framework), then Ongoing #128.
 Continue to place an emphasis on partnerships with school boards, community agencies, places of worship, sports groups, private recreation facilities and/or ethnic-based clubs that strengthen services and accessibility.
-2010 ILMP - outstanding Ongoing #129.
+2010 ILMP - outstanding Ongoing

+Recommendation Recommendation Status Timing #129.
 As older community centres approach or reach their renewal/redevelopment lifecycle , the City should evaluate the ability to consolidate activities/programming where groups of smaller centres are located in order to maximize capital dollars, including the potential closure of one or more facilities.
 Programming and capital investment should be reflective of current and anticipated future demands.
 New Ongoing